alexmatthes/writeAM-text-editor/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

-*(Note: You'll need to add a file named `LICENSE` to your repo with the MIT License text if you choose this license.)*

 ## Acknowledgments

 * This project was heavily inspired by the "Build Your Own Text Editor" tutorial for the **Kilo** editor.